When Everything Changed

 So almost a year ago my work life took a turn for the worse and came crashing down.
 My "position was put at risk".
 Redundancy was inevitable.
-I was caught up in a failing Oil and Gas industry, failing department, and failing management.
+I was caught up in a failing Oil and Gas industry, failing department, and failing management.The situation gradually became unhealthy and unsustainable, and eventually I decided it was time to leave.

-The CodeClan course was 16 weeks of full-time study and when (if) you finish you would have a new qualification in software development.
+The CodeClan course was 16 weeks of full-time study and when (if) you finish you will have a new qualification in software development.
 A chance for me to get out of Oil and Gas, change an industry and get into Tech.

 I was offered a place in cohort 7 and I was lucky to be granted funding from the Transition Training Fund (woohoo!
 Go me).
 This is a fund set up to help oil and gas workers retrain having been made redundant.
 That's me so I applied.
 It paid for the bulk of my course fees.